 Contentious higher education bills, such as SB 17 were also signed into law by the Governor.
 This legislation bans diversity, equity, and inclusion offices and practices in Texas colleges and universities, including staff-mandated diversity training and statements describing an institution's commitment to diversity.
-These efforts may impact our state's higher education and workforce goals, as outlined in Building a Talent Strong Texas.
+There are concerns that such efforts could have a detrimental impact on our state's higher education and workforce goals, as outlined in Building a Talent Strong Texas.

-There were some big disappointments in our network's Pre-K-12 priorities, including early learning, per-student funding, bilingual education, teacher support, and student health and wellbeing.
+There were some big disappointments in our network's Pk-12 priorities, including early learning, per-student funding, bilingual education, teacher support, and student health and wellbeing.
 Of note, the Legislature rolled back years of work on improving pre-k quality with the passage of HB 2729, legislation that reduces qualifications for pre-k teachers serving in partnerships with private childcare providers.
 Also, the issue of school vouchers impacted the progress of many important bills and funding priorities.
 Due to the lack of movement on school vouchers-a priority issue for both Governor Abbott and Lt.
 Gov Patrick, special sessions on vouchers and school funding are expected later this year.